-The other option to resolve the cycle is to use asynchronous requests.
+The final option to resolve the cycle is to use asynchronous requests.
 For this you only connect the battery's P to the controller and let the control strategy set the new schedule via the asynchronous request set_data.
-To indicate this in your scenario, you set the async request flag of World.connect() to True:
+To indicate this in your scenario, you set the async_request flag of World.connect to True: